isabella232/sign-integrations.en/help/veeva/install.md

 **Step 10.** Add the document type group called 'Adobe Sign Document' for all document classifications that are eligible for Adobe Sign process.

-**Step 11.** Once all configurations are complete, the system should ensure that Adobe Sign Admin user is added by DAC for all documents that are eligible for Adobe Sign process.
+**Step 11.** Once all configurations are complete, the system should ensure that Adobe Sign Admin user is added by DAC for all documents that are eligible for the Adobe Sign process.
 This is done by creating the appropriate User Role Setup record that specifies the Document Type Group as 'Adobe Sign Document', Application Role as 'Adobe Sign Admin Role' and an integration user.

 ### Specific deployment lifecycle {#specific-deployment}